top of page

 Head of Data and Analytics

 Eric is an applied statistician and entrepreneur with many years of experience building and explaining statistical models in healthcare, financial services, and retail verticals.
-He is passionate about Bayesian inference, decision theory, and making complex models useful to decision makers.
-Eric is a mentor in the Columbia University’s Statistics Department and taught seminars at the Quantitative Methods in the Social Sciences (QMSS) program at Columbia.
+He is passionate about Bayesian inference, decision theory, and making complex models useful to decision-makers.
+Eric is a mentor in Columbia University’s Statistics Department and teaches graduate statistics courses at NYU Steinhardt.
 As a teenager, Eric was on the leading junior cycling team in Latvia.

 Jacqueline has been working in biostatistics and bioinformatics for over 15 years, starting in cardiology research at the TIMI Study Group at Harvard Medical School before working in Alzheimer’s Disease genetics at Boston University and in biomarker discovery for cancer immunotherapies at the Hammer Lab.
 Most recently she was the Lead Biostatistician at the Institute for Next Generation Health Care at Mount Sinai.
 She is the author of the survivalstan package and a contributor to the rstanarm package.